mpg-age-bioinformatics/htseq-tools/README.md

 #### SNPsFilter

-This executable interactive python scripts lets you merge *.tabular files outputed by [CloudMap](http://usegalaxy.org/cloudmap) and filter SNPs of interest based on the maximum number of samples containing the SNP and minium number of SNPs per gene.
+This executable interactive python scripts lets you merge *.tabular files outputed by [CloudMap](http://usegalaxy.org/cloudmap) and filter SNPs of interest based on the maximum number of samples containing the SNP and minimum number of SNPs per gene.

 Usage: